Brush your teeth with fluoride toothpaste twice a day for about 2 minutes to help keep your teeth and mouth healthy.

 It doesn't matter whether you use an electric or manual toothbrush.

-They're both equally good, as long as you brush all the surfaces of all your teeth and you use fluoride toothpaste.
+They're both equally good, as long as you clean all the surfaces of all your teeth and you use fluoride toothpaste.

 But some people find it easier to clean their teeth thoroughly with an electric toothbrush.